 York Minster Gothic Cathedral in York

-Situated in the heart of the city, York Minster is the largest Gothic Cathedral in northern Europe.
-It was built in the shape of a cross, and faces East, towards Jerusalem.
-The name "Minster" is derived from the Latin Monastarium, which means "Place of Learning".
-The first building to grace the site on which the present Minster now stands were the military headquarters during Roman occupation, known during those times as Principia.
-Constantine the Great was proclaimed as Emperor in 306AD, close to where his bronze statue stands outside the South Transept.
+The first building to grace the site on which the present Minster now stands were military headquarters during Roman occupation.
+A building of that type during those times is known as a Principia.
+Constantine the Great was proclaimed as Emperor in 306AD.
+This happened close to where his bronze statue stands, outside the South Transept.
 He introduced Christianity to the Roman Empire and was baptised on his deathbed in 337.
+At least two more stone buildings were here before the present Minster was first commissioned in 1220.

 Before the Minster the first church here was a wooden structure, built in 627 for the baptism of the King Edwin of Northumbria, following his marriage to a Christian.
 This was replaced after his death by a stone Minster, in 633, and was dedicated to St Peter.
 St Peter was a disciple of Christ and was entrusted with the job of keeper of the keys (to heaven).
 This is why the Cross Keys are very often to be seen incorporated into decorative work around the City and in the Minster.

 The Minster in all its glory.
 I am sure this should be a postcard really and not on a website.
+Click for larger image.

 The North and South Transepts are separated by the Lantern Tower where you can look up, or use the mirror, to see the incredible workmanship of the interior of the central tower.

-A look at York minster by floodlight
+Picture looking at York minster by floodlight.
+Fabulous!

-The West End is divided into a south and north aisle with the Nave in the middle.
+The Minster's West End is divided into a south and north aisle with the Nave in the middle.
 The West Window is also known as the Heart of Yorkshire because the tracery in the upper part of the window forms the shape of a heart.
 Worth seeing in the west wing, especially for those who have been searching for animals, is the monkeys funeral.
 Situated in the North aisle, three windows back from the North Transept, it is formally known as the Pilgrimage window.
 Bottom left in the border can be seen the procession of monkeys carrying a coffin, also in the border is a fox stealing a chicken, a dog chasing a stag, a cockerel reading a lesson and various other animals.
 I have only scrapped the surface of the history and contents of the Minster of York, but I hope I have given you enough of interest to get you started!
 York Minster is a joy to see, inside and out, in summer with the sun on the windows, or illuminated on a winters evening.

 More information on York Minster